 And that’s it.
 Resist the urge to keep talking after you’ve asked for the meeting.
 Even if you’re excited about the potential opportunity, don’t get into talking about solutions.
 Have confidence in your decision to ask for a meeting and, if you get one, consider that a win.

 The last word

-When you’ve only got thirty seconds to take a step towards closing new business, follow these steps to delivering a winning pitch.
-Open with a hook, highlight the pain and include a definite call-to-action.
-If you keep your focus on getting a call or a meeting, and then following the sales process from there, you’ll find that you’ll turn more chance encounters with prospects into sales.
+When you’ve only got thirty seconds to take a step towards attracting new business, follow these steps to deliver a winning pitch.
+Open with a hook, highlight the pain, and include a definite call to action.
+If you keep your focus on getting a call or a meeting and then following the sales process from there, you’ll find that you’ll turn more chance encounters with prospects into sales.